lorenzo85/scenarios-ica/traffic-management-circuit-breaking/step2/text.md

 * name: `default`
 * labels: `version: v2`

-The connection pool traffic policy *http1MaxPendingRequests* equal to 1 and *maxRequestsPerConnection* equal to 1 means that if you exceed more than one connection and request concurrently, you should start seeing some failures when the istio-proxy opens the circuit for further requests and connections.
+> **Tip:** The connection pool traffic policy `http1MaxPendingRequests` equal to 1 and `maxRequestsPerConnection` equal to 1 means that if you exceed more than one connection and request concurrently, you should start seeing some failures when the istio-proxy opens the circuit for further requests and connections.

 <br>
 <details>